swift-nav/piksi_multi_ota/README.md

 process takes place.
 The device will reboot once the upgrade completes and the upgrade server should receive another request within 30s (which should show the new version in the `Current-Version` header).

+## Running the server

+Run the following to run the server (assuming Maven and Java are installed):

+    ./mvnw spring-boot:run

+Or, to build the jar file and run that:

+    ./mvnw install
+    java -jar target/piksi_ota-0.0.1-SNAPSHOT.jar